kubernetes-sigs/descheduler/README.md

 * New nodes are added to clusters.

 Consequently, there might be several pods scheduled on less desired nodes in a cluster.
 Descheduler, based on its policy, finds pods that can be moved and evicts them.
+By default, Descheduler aims to ensure that there is no service degradation across the cluster.
+In the case where a pod is no longer runnable on a node and no suitable movement candidate can be found, Descheduler can also optionally terminate the problematic pod, when service degradation is allowed.
-Please note, in current implementation, descheduler does not schedule replacement of evicted pods but relies on the default scheduler for that.
+Please note, in its current implementation, descheduler does not schedule replacements of evicted or terminated pods but instead relies on the default scheduler for that.

 ## Quick Start